exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/option-provider.md

 _valueTransform_ - if specified, defines the way the <u>value</u> will be transformed before rendering;

 _isFallback_ - determines that the current `@OptionSource` is only used if other option source entries yielded no results.
 It is also used if it is the only option source.
 This option is useful, e.g., when you have a component with an authorable path to an option source.
 As the component is just created, the path will probably be empty.
-But still there will be a possibility to display some options retrieved via the fallback source.
+But still, there will be a possibility to display some options retrieved via the fallback source.

 #### Working with HTTP endpoints

 Apart from a JCR path, `@OptionSource` allows specifying a common network URL (note: must be a complete URL string parseable with `new URL("...")`.
 The content reached via the URL is expected to be a JSON entity.
-A JSON array becomes the list of options much the same way as JCR resource with children.
-A singular JSON object will be converted into a singleton list (containing one option).
+A JSON array becomes the list of options.
+A JSON node that has children produces the list of options from the enumeration of child nodes as well much the same way as a JCR resource with children.

 If the JSON structure is such that the required array is nested deeper than the "root" node, you can add a "path" within the url like `http://acme.com/apis/sample.json/internal/path` The "path" is defined similar to a Sling suffix: it is the trailing part of the URL after the _.json/_ extension.

+There is the possibility to add authentication info to the URL like in the following example: `http://admin:admin@localhost:4502/my/service.json`.
+The authentication info is converted into a Basic auth request header and sent with the request.
+This feature is mainly for the testing and debugging purposes.
+You should not use it when calling a 3rd-party API.

 #### Working with Enums